Tommytinny/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This C program assign a random number to the variable n each time it is executed and print the last digit of the number stored in the variable n.
 # File: 2-print_alphabet.c
 This C program prints the alphabet in lowercase, followed by a new line. using only the putchar function.
+# File: 3-print_alphabets.c
+This C program prints the alphabet in lowercase, and then in uppercase, followed by a new line.